-- 2 program practicum-related remediation assignments; student is passing all courses - 3 program theory-related remediation assignments; student is passing all courses - >3 program, either practicum or theory remediation assignments - 4th occurrence of not meeting program assignment deadlines or postponing exams/practicals - 2.2.
+- 2 program practicum-related remediation assignments; student is passing all courses - 3 program theory-related remediation assignments; student is passing all courses - >3 program, either practicum or theory remediation assignments

+- 2.2.
 Formal Remediation is the first level of academic performance action, and it cannot be appealed.
 Notation of "Formal Remediation" does not appear on the student's transcript. - 2.2.1.
-"Formal Remediation" may be imposed in any instance in which academic work and/or professional conduct has been or is unsatisfactory as determined by the program director with input from the faculty as appropriate.
+"Formal Remediation" may be imposed in any instance in which academic work and/or professional conduct has been or is unsatisfactory as determined by the program director with input from the faculty as appropriate. - 2.2.2.

-- 2.2.2.
 The Program Director will provide the student with a written "Notice of Formal Remediation" which includes a proposed remediation plan and a time to meet with the director to approve that plan or to discuss alternatives to that plan.
 The remediation plan must include a specified timeline of activities and a deadline for satisfactory completion of the plan. - 2.2.3.
-Once the remediation plan is agreed upon and signed by both the student and the Program Director, the Program Director must provide a copy to the student and the CAHP Assistant Dean for Academic Affairs.
-By the deadline for successful completion of the remediation plan: - 2.2.3.1.
+Once the remediation plan is agreed upon and signed by both the student and the Program Director, the Program Director must provide a copy to the student and the CAHP Director of Student Services.

+By the deadline for successful completion of the remediation plan:

+- 2.2.3.1.
 The student must either satisfactorily complete the remediation plan, in which case the student's Academic Standing will immediately return to "Satisfactory," or - 2.2.3.2.
 The Program Director may amend the completion date for the remediation plan, or - 2.2.3.3.
 The student may be assigned a standing of "Academic Probation."